 Phase 1 South: American Legion Bridge I-270 to I-370

-The Maryland Transportation Authority (MDTA) held public hearings on July 12 and July 14 as part of the toll rate range setting process public comment period for proposed High Occupancy Toll (HOT) lanes within Phase 1 South: American Legion Bridge I-270 to I-370, which will be part of the Op Lanes Maryland program.
-Elements of the MDTA staff tolling proposal for public comment include: Minimum and Maximum Toll Rate Ranges, Soft Rate Caps, Escalation Factors, and Discounts.
+The Maryland Transportation Authority (MDTA) held public hearings in July 2021 as part of the toll rate range setting process’ first of three public-comment periods for the proposed High Occupancy Toll (HOT) lanes within Phase 1 South: American Legion Bridge I-270 to I-370, which will be part of the Op Lanes Maryland program.
+Elements of the MDTA staff tolling proposal for public comment included: Minimum and Maximum Toll Rate Ranges, Soft Rate Caps, Escalation Factors, and Discounts.
 In addition to providing testimony at a public hearing, the MDTA also provided opportunities for the public to comment on the tolling proposal in writing and via and voicemail during the first public comment period from May 20, 2021 through 5 p.m.
 Thursday, August 12.
 Public hearing materials, including the original tolling proposal, have been archived and may be accessed by visiting the Public Hearing Virtual Information Room Archive page.

 - View the Comment Summary Report from Public Comment Period #1 (May 20 - August 12, 2021)